The Power of Video

 The youth turnout at the General Election in June 2017 was the highest it had been in 25 years and the majority of them voted for Labour.

-But video’s application doesn’t have to stop there… how can you harness the power to train and engage employees too?
+But video’s application doesn’t have to stop there.. how can you harness the power to train and engage employees too?

 Employees are 75% more likely to watch a video than read documents, emails or web articles (Source: Forrester Research)

 This opens so many doors for organisations in terms of mass communication and training (and is a very cost effective approach).
-Good companies use video as part of a blended engagement and training approach to complement and enhance other, more traditional methods.
+Good companies use video as part of a blended engagement and training approach to complement and enhance other, more traditional methods. (p.s the best companies have an integrated customer AND employee engagement strategy making best use of technology to generate the greatest impact).

 One of the things I love about using video is that it puts employees in control of their experience and allows self-serve comms and learning solutions to be developed.
 No longer do comms and HR teams have to battle with meeting conflicts and holidays – instead videos and animations can be pushed out for employees to view at a time that works for them.

 I recently read a case study about Facebook and how they used video as a tool to reach 12,000 employees around the globe across more than 50 office locations.
 The goal of the training was to raise awareness of unconscious bias and how it can impact performance and relationships at work.
-Facebook decided to use video as it allowed them to carefully script and plan scenario based clips that aided in the delivery of their message.
+Facebook decided to use video as it allowed them to carefully script and plan scenarios based clips that aided in the delivery of their message.
 Taking this approach allowed Facebook to effectively target all of their employees in a short space of time and in the most cost effective way, especially in comparison to other, more traditional methods of communication and training.

-All this got me thinking… what’s next?
+All this got me thinking.. what’s next?
 Augmented and Virtual Reality are no longer a futuristic proposition, how can you be ready for the next wave of communication and engagement through technology.
-One thing is for sure, the tech is moving fast… if you aren’t on the video journey just yet, it’s probably time to turn on the video, and tune into the channels that can unleash new levels of success for your organisation.
+One thing is for sure, the tech is moving fast.. if you aren’t on the video journey just yet, it’s probably time to turn on the video, and tune into the channels that can unleash new levels of success for your organisation.